2 Days in Bruges, Belgium: Best Things to Do, See & Eat

 • Beer-braised beef stew (carbonade flamande)

-• Creamy chicken and mushroom vol-au-vent
+• Creamy chicken and mushroom (vol-au-vent)

 • Flemish white asparagus with melted butter and hard-boiled eggs

-7. Savor Belgian chocolate goodness
+7. Savor Belgian Chocolate

 Another quintessential Bruges experience is eating Belgian chocolate – and lots of it!